What is a Children's Centre?

-Talk Time is a targeted intervention through play for all children aged 2-4 with delayed communication and language skills.
+Talk Time is a targeted intervention through play for children aged 2-4 with delayed communication and language skills.
 Support is provided to parents and carers to play alongside their children and to give them opportunities to learn techniques to support their child’s communication and language skills in the home learning environment.
-If you have any concerns about your child’s language or communication development then why not ring or pop along to see us.

 Children’s Centres are there to support you from the very start of your child’s life.
 They can direct you to specialised support for your child with special educational needs and disabilities.
 They offer links with health professionals and inclusive services for those with even the most complex and challenging needs.
-Children’s Centres liaise with Schools and Nurseries and they work closely with SENDIASS, Educational Inclusive Services and make referrals to Early Years Support when necessary.
+Children’s Centres liaise with Schools and Nurseries and they work closely with Inclusion Services and make referrals to Early Years Support where appropriate.

 Each centre has a SEN link worker.
 For more information about the role, view the document below: